 MesseTurm is a skyscraper and Frankfurt’s 2nd tallest high-rise building.
 It lies at Friedrich-Ebert-Anlage street and is bordering the exhibition grounds.
 MesseTurm was designed by Helmut Jahn for the American project developer Tishman Speyer.
 The tower is 256.5 meters tall and not publicly accessible to visitors.
 MesseTurm has a striking pyramid on the roof.
 The pyramid does not contain publicly usable space, but only supply facilities such as heating and cooling.
 The design of the top of the building goes back to the first draft for the roof pyramid of the Campanile high-rise (which was never realized).
 MesseTurm means “Exhibition Tower” in German language.

 MesseTurm was built in 1990 in Art Deco style.
-The floor area is just 41 x 41 meters.
+The width and length of each floor is just 41 x 41 meters (135 x 135 feet).
 In the middle of the building is an elevator shaft with 24 lifts and space for the service core.
 Due to the arrangement of the elevators in the centre of the building, users only have an area of 8.30m to 8.60m of depth.